 Ideally three to five years before the retirement of the current CEO, manages the succession process and determines the current CEO’s role in that process.

 COMMUNICATIONS WITH THE BOARD OF DIRECTORS

-Any stockholder or other interested party who desires to contact the non-management directors either as a group or individually, or Mr. Ersek in his capacity as a director, may do so by writing to: The Western Union Company, Board of Directors, 12500 East Belford Avenue, Mailstop M21A2, Englewood, CO 80112.
-Communications that are intended specifically for non-management directors should be addressed to the attention of the Chairperson of the Corporate Governance and Public Policy Committee.
-All communications will be forwarded to the Chairperson of the Corporate Governance and Public Policy Committee unless the communication is specifically addressed to another member of the Board, in which case, the communication will be forwarded to that director.
+Any stockholder of the Company or other interested party who desires to contact the non-management directors either as a group or individually, or Mr. Ersek in his capacity as a director, may do so by writing to: The Western Union Company, Board of Directors, 7001 E. Belleview Avenue, Denver, Colorado 80237.
+Communications that are intended specifically for non-management directors should be addressed to the attention of the Chairperson of the Corporate Governance, ESG, and Public Policy Committee.
+All communications will be forwarded to the Chairperson of the Corporate Governance, ESG, and Public Policy Committee unless the communication is specifically addressed to another member of the Board, in which case, the communication will be forwarded to that director.

 BOARD ATTENDANCE AT ANNUAL MEETING OF STOCKHOLDERS

 Although the Company does not have a formal policy regarding attendance by members of the Board of Directors at the Company’s Annual Meeting of Stockholders, it encourages directors to attend.
-Ten of the 11 members of the Board of Directors serving at the time attended the Company’s 2017 Annual Meeting of Stockholders.
+All members of the Board of Directors serving at the time attended the Company’s 2019 Annual Meeting of Stockholders.

 PRESIDING DIRECTOR OF NON-MANAGEMENT DIRECTOR MEETINGS

 The non-management directors meet in regularly scheduled executive sessions without management.
 The Chairman of the Board of Directors is the presiding director at these meetings.